 Three Lakes Red Suspenders Society

 The Red Suspenders Society is a non-profit group organized and operated exclusively for charitable purposes beneficial to the public interest.
 This includes relief of the distressed or underprivileged, providing local scholarship funds, maintenance of public buildings, and highway cleanup.
-Meetings are held the last Monday of each month at Sankey’s Pub & Grill, Three Lakes, WI.
-Stop by if you are interested in becoming a member and giving back to your community.
+Meetings are held the last Monday of each month.
+Give us a call if you are interested in becoming a member and giving back to your community.
 Contact President Scott Sorge for details, (715) 546-8356